corrode/corrode.github.io/content/blog/prototyping/index.md

 The difference is that you are aware that you are prototyping.
 It's a different mode of thinking: you are exploring!

-Allow yourself to take some shortcuts.
+Allow yourself to take some shortcuts early on.
-During this phase, it's fine to throw away a lot of code and ideas.
+During this phase, it's also fine to throw away a lot of code and ideas.
-Fake it before you make it.

-We can learn a few things from Python's book:
+Python has a few good traits that we can learn from:

 - fast feedback loop
 - changing your mind is easy
-- it's simple to use: you don't have to deal with errors – it throws exceptions
+- it's simple to use if you ignore the edge cases
 - there is very little boilerplate
-- easy to change code, experiment, throw away code, refactor
+- it's easy to experiment and refactor
-- you can write a script in a few lines, you don't have to compile it
+- you can write a script in a few lines
+- no compilation step

-The goal is to get close to that experience in Rust.
+The goal is to get as close to that experience in Rust as possible while staying true to Rust's core principles.
 We want to make changes quick and painless and rapidly iterate on your design without painting ourselves into a corner.

 ## Tips And Tricks For Prototyping In Rust